harvard-lil/perma-js-sdk/README.md

 ## Stack and compatibility

 ### Stack
-This library, by design, has no runtime dependency and does not _require_ a build step in most cases.<br>
+This library, by design, has no runtime dependency and does not _require_ a build step in most cases.

 ### Compatibility notes
 This library: